 KiwiSaver is not the only game in town when it comes to funding your retirement years.

 In fact, most people find that the money they save via KiwiSaver is not enough to support their personal financial goals and needs through retirement.

-Contributing to a Prescribed Entity Investment (PIE) portfolio may be a good way to lower your tax bill, but there are many important considerations to take into account with regards to how money is taxed when transferring, withdrawing, or earning money on these funds.
+Contributing to a Prescribed Entity Investment (PIE) portfolio may be a good way to lower your tax bill, but there are many important considerations to take into account with regard to how money is taxed when transferring, withdrawing, or earning money on these funds.

-Working For Families Payments
+Working For Families payments

+If you have kids under the age of 18, you may be entitled to tax credit payments from the New Zealand government to help with the expenses of raising your children.
 These funds depend on your income level and the number of hours you work each week.
-The experts at MyFuture can help you calculate your Working For Families payments if you are eligible.
+The experts at MyFuture can help you calculate your Working for Families payments if you are eligible.

 Discover how to pay less tax NZ-wide with MyFuture